The mind-body connection: holding onto emotions

 If you are reading this, you probably have a sense of hope that things will get better for you.
 Even if you feel despairing, on some level you have hope that you can have a more fulfilling and less anxious life.

 I offer a free 20 minute session for you to ask questions and see if you think we can work together.
-Because you have taken the time to read this, I am also offering you a half price full initial follow up session at £30.
-Just ask!
 I look forward to hearing from you!

 Online therapy: therapeutic connection